 Compared to Other Cashback Cards

-The feature that makes the Discover It Cashback Match better than the Chase Freedom credit card is that they match your cashback earnings dollar for dollar for the first year.
+Like Chase Freedom, The Discover it Cashback Match credit card has 5% cashback rewards for various categories each quarter.
+It also has 0% intro APR for 14 months from date of account opening..
+The biggest feature that makes the Discover it Cashback Match better than the Chase Freedom credit card is that Discover match your cashback earnings dollar for dollar for the first year.

 So you actually earn cash back twice on everything you buy.
 You also get 0% on balance transfers for the first 18 months.